qwbarch/2captcha-haskell/README.md

 [![Hackage](http://img.shields.io/hackage/v/2captcha.svg)](https://hackage.haskell.org/package/2captcha)

+Note: This will be deprecated by [captcha-haskell](https://github.com/qwbarch/captcha-haskell) when released.

 The easiest way to integrate 2captcha into your application to automate common types of captchas.

 #### Table of Contents